-- What is the goal of your win back program?
+What is the goal of your win back program?
+For example:

 Our model below shows what kinds of rewards work best based on a customer’s reason for not continuing to buy:

-Don’t be afraid to take your win back incentives beyond simple percentage or cash-based discounts.
-Send out an offer that can be redeemed for a specific product, a free consultation with a product expert, or even free swag.
+However, don’t be afraid to take your win back incentives beyond percentage or cash-based discounts!
+Send out an offer that can be redeemed for a specific product, a free consultation with a product expert, or even company swag.